harshapeddinidi/face-mask-detection/README.md

   ```
   python detect_mask_image.py --image examples/<image_name>

-  apart from this you can also try
+ * Apart from this you can also try

   https://medium.com/@drojasug/measuring-social-distancing-using-tensorflow-object-detection-api-7c54badb5092